Jasiel-Stark8/Tech-Skills-Resources_Coursera/README.md

-# Learning Resources for the Team - With certification
+# Learning Resources - With certification

 Hello Team!
 Here are some curated learning resources that you might find helpful in enhancing your skills in various domains.
 Feel free to explore them at your convenience!